Josh Byrnes: Los Angeles Dodgers

 In 2014, Byrnes joined the Los Angeles Dodgers as senior vice president of baseball operations.
 He was recruited by Andrew Friedman, who had just joined the team as president of baseball operations.
-With Byrnes at the helm of scouting and the farm system, the Dodgers have placed in the top 10 in each of MLB Pipeline's biannual farm system rankings since they began in 2015.
-Plus, the team has posted their five best winning percentage seasons as a franchise since moving to Los Angeles in 1958.
+With Byrnes at the helm of scouting and the farm system, the team posted their five best winning percentage seasons as a franchise since moving to Los Angeles in 1958.
 The Dodgers have advanced to the World Series in 2017, 2018 and 2020 and in 2019, the Dodgers finished the season with the most victories in franchise history (106).
 The 2020 Dodgers went 43-17 during the COVID-19 shortened regular season and won their first World Series in 32 years.
 Called "historically great" by CBS Sports, the 2022 Dodgers were one of the best MLB teams of all time.

 In 2020, MLB Pipeline ranked the Dodgers farm system as the third best in the game with five prospects listed among MLB Pipeline’s top 100: Gavin Lux, SS/2B (No. 2), Dustin May, RHP (No. 23), Josiah Gray, RHP (No. 67), Keibert Ruiz, C (No. 73) and Brusdar Graterol, RHP (No. 83).
 Lux, May and catcher Will Smith came from the 2016 Draft, which, according to MLB.com, may go down as the most productive since the Dodgers’ legendary 1968 Draft put 11 players in the Major Leagues.

-Five players for the Dodgers have received Rookie of the Year votes during Byrnes’ time with the team.
-They include Corey Seager, who won the award in 2016, and Cody Bellinger, who won the award in 2017, as well as Walker Buehler, Tony Gonsolin and Dustin May.
+Five players for the Dodgers received Rookie of the Year votes during Byrnes’ time with the team.
+They included Corey Seager, who won the award in 2016, and Cody Bellinger, who won the award in 2017, as well as Walker Buehler, Tony Gonsolin and Dustin May.

 Baseball America called Los Angeles the model franchise in the sport during his tenure as senior vice president.

+Colorado Rockies (second stint)

+On December 3, 2025, the Colorado Rockies hired Byrnes to serve as their general manager under president of baseball operations Paul DePodesta.